SaraMorsy/first_trial/README.md

 I feel the right step is the first step, there might be something I missed in editing the package and I think this where you want to start.
 The error message werenot helful, the workflow mentions where the  error in config files but it did not point out the errors in source code

-Please note the ~/source in the varnish package contains CSS files, that's why I believe this where you should start.
-I edited it and added the ELIXIR-UK styles and linked it through ~/site/pkgdown.yml

-Then tried to link it through ~/config.yml